pypy/pypy.org/pages/download.rst

 More information
 ----------------

-Visit our `advanced download`_ page for more information about running PyPy, including Python 2.7 support, STM, building instructions, checksums and other useful information.
+Visit the `more information`_ page for information about running PyPy, STM, instructions on building from source and more.

-.. _`advanced download`: download_advanced.html
+.. _`more information`: download_advanced.html

 .. include:: pages/download_advanced.rst